-- if an applicant subsequently withdraws their application - where we refuse to grant registration - where an applicant makes an application and they are disqualified from providing childcare (see paragraphs 27-28). - 20.
-Where childminders work together or employ assistants so that there are more than three people providing childcare or working with children at any one domestic premises; this is no longer defined in legal terms as childminding.
+- 19. The application fee cannot be refunded: - if an applicant subsequently withdraws their application - where we refuse to grant registration - where an applicant makes an application and they are disqualified from providing childcare (see paragraphs 27-28). - 20.
+Where childminders work together or employ assistants so that there are more than three people providing childcare or working with children at any one domestic premises; this is no longer classed as childminding.
 In such a case, an application must be made to provide childcare on domestic premises.
 The applicant may be an individual, a partnership or any other organisational arrangement that wishes to provide the childcare.